Women Who Carry It All

 - Low iron and anaemia, a clear sign I wasn’t nourishing my body properly.

-- High cholesterol, despite being outwardly healthy—another warning sign that something deeper was off.
+- High cholesterol, despite being outwardly healthy

 - 6 black coffees a day, which had my cortisol spiking and my body stuck in fight-or-flight.